Queen Victoria

 Read more about Queen Victoria: Birth and Family, Heiress Presumptive, Early Reign, Marriage, 1842–1860, Widowhood, Empress of India, Later Years, Legacy, Issue, Ancestry

-Famous quotes related to queen victoria:
+Famous quotes containing the words queen victoria, queen and/or victoria:

-In the early forties and fifties almost everybody ‘had about enough to live on,’ and young ladies dressed well on a hundred dollars a year.
+In the early forties and fifties almost everybody “had about enough to live on,” and young ladies dressed well on a hundred dollars a year.
 The daughters of the richest man in Boston were dressed with scrupulous plainness, and the wife and mother owned one brocade, which did service for several years.
 Display was considered vulgar.
 Now, alas! only Queen Victoria dares to go shabby.

 M. E. W. Sherwood (1826–1903)